SoftCoffee1/SoftCoffee1/README.md

 <p>🏫 I’m currently studying at sogang university <br>
-  🌱 I’m currently learning Web Backend in likelion
+  🌱 I’m currently learning Web Backend in likelion <br>
   ⌛️ I'll be working at LG CNS from Feb 2023
 </p>